Prospective Applicants

 Expand below for more information.

 Applicants with community service/volunteerism is desirable but not required.
-Community can be defined in a variety of ways, and service may include a range of experiences.

 The PA program values and encourages applicants to gain experience job shadowing PAs and other health professionals; however, this is not a requirement for admission.
 In particular, applicants who have opportunities to work with or shadow PAs in a variety of clinical settings and specialties will gain a better understanding of the responsibilities and scope of practice of the physician assistant.